LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 Searching [Wakanga O'tamu's extensive library](#port-nyanzaru-syndra-silvane-and-wakanga-otamu) for a spell and copying it down requires **2 downtime days per level** of the spell, and **5 platinum coins** per day.
 You may copy a cantrip in a single downtime day.

-If you have a specific spellbook you've looted or found in Chult, you may copy spells in half the downtime days, and with the same daily price, as a spell from O'tamu's library.
+If you have a specific spellbook you've looted or found in Chult, you may copy spells in **half the downtime days and total price** as a spell from O'tamu's library.

 A standard wizard's spellbook costs 5 platinum coins and has 100 vellum pages.
 Each spell requires 1 page per spell level.